 Keeping your site updated makes both visitors and search engines happy.
 An integrated small business blog is a great way to do this.

 Natural SEO (search engine optimization) strategies are essential in getting new visitors to your website.
-Make sure you understand Google’s Panda and Penguin updates for the best effectiveness.

 Make it Personal

 You don’t have to share your favorite colors or foods, but including the names and bios of business owners and staff on your website gives things a personal touch.

 Link to Other Websites